-Tommaso Valletti has a magna cum laude degree in engineering from Turin and holds a MSc and a PhD in economics from the London School of Economics.
-He is Professor of Economics at Imperial College Business School, and also Professor of Economics at the University of Rome "Tor Vergata" (Italy).
+Tommaso Valletti is Professor of Economics at Imperial College Business School, and also Professor of Economics at the University of Rome "Tor Vergata" (on leave).
 He has previously taught at the London School of Economics, Telecom ParisTech/Ecole Polytechnique, and Turin.
+Tommaso has a magna cum laude degree in engineering and a flute diploma from Turin, and holds a MSc and a PhD in economics from the London School of Economics.

-Tommaso's main research interests are in industrial economics, regulation, and telecommunications economics.
+Tommaso's main research interests are in industrial economics, regulation, and competition economics.
 Tommaso has held several editorial positions (Editor of Information Economics & Policy, Associate Editor of the Journal of Industrial Economics and of Economica).
-He has published numerous articles in journals such as the American Economic Review, Economic Journal, Information Systems Research, Journal of the European Economic Association, Journal of Industrial Economics, Journal of International Economics, Journal of Economic Perspectives, Management Science, Marketing Science, RAND Journal of Economics and Review of Economic Studies.
+He has published numerous articles in journals such as the American Economic Review, Economic Journal, Information Systems Research, Journal of the European Economic Association, Journal of Industrial Economics, Journal of International Economics, Management Science, Marketing Science, RAND Journal of Economics, Review of Economics and Statistics and Review of Economic Studies.
 For a full list see http://ideas.repec.org/f/pva219.html.

 Gavazza A, Nardotto M, Valletti T, 2019, Internet and politics: Evidence from U.K. local elections and local government policies, Review of Economic Studies, Vol:86, ISSN:1467-937X, Pages:2092-2135